Drug Abuse Screening Test (DAST-10): Definition, Description, Scoring, Application and Limitation

 This was discussed in a research by Douglas et al (2024) titled Cultural Considerations in Caregiver-Implemented Naturalistic Developmental Behavioral Interventions: A Scoping Review, highlighting the importance of cultural relevance in interventions and noting a lack of research with diverse populations.
 It also pointed out the limited description related to cultural adaptations of these interventions.

-In this regard, the DAST may not account for specific cultural contexts or variations in drug use patterns.
+In this regard, the DAST may not account for specific cultural contexts or variations in drug abuse patterns.
 Therefore, it’s important to interpret the results of the DAST with cultural sensitivity and consider any potential cultural biases or influences that may impact the assessment of drug-related concerns.

 How is the DAST different from the MAST?